Murder of Kitty Genovese: Attack

-At approximately 2:30 a.m. on March 13, 1964, Genovese left the bar where she worked and began driving home in her red Fiat.
+At approximately 2:30 a.m. on March 13, 1964, Genovese left Ev's Eleventh Hour Bar and began driving home in her red Fiat.
 While waiting for a traffic light to change on Hoover Avenue, she was spotted by Winston Moseley, who was sitting in his parked Chevrolet Corvair.
-Genovese arrived home around 3:15 a.m. and parked her car in the Kew Gardens Long Island Rail Road station parking lot, about 100 ft from her apartment's door, in an alleyway at the rear of the building.
-As she walked toward the apartment complex, Moseley, who had followed her home, exited his vehicle, which he had parked at a corner bus stop on Austin Street.
+Genovese arrived home around 3:15 a.m. and parked her car in the Kew Gardens Long Island Rail Road station parking lot, about 100 ft from the door to her apartment, in an alleyway at the rear of the building.
+As she walked toward the building, Moseley, who had followed her home, exited his vehicle, which he had parked at a corner bus stop on Austin Street.
 Armed with a hunting knife, he approached Genovese.

-Genovese ran toward the front of the building, and Moseley ran after her, overtook her, and stabbed her twice in the back.
+Genovese ran toward the front of the building, and Moseley ran after her, overtook her and stabbed her twice in the back.
 Genovese screamed, "Oh my God, he stabbed me!
 Help me!"
 Several neighbors heard her cry, but only a few of them recognized the sound as a cry for help.
-When Robert Mozer, one of the neighbors, shouted at the attacker, "Let that girl alone!", Moseley ran away and Genovese slowly made her way toward the rear entrance of the building, seriously injured and out of view of any witnesses.
+When Robert Mozer, one of the neighbors, shouted at the attacker, "Let that girl alone!", Moseley ran away and Genovese slowly made her way toward the rear of the building, seriously injured and out of view of any witnesses.

-Witnesses saw Moseley enter his car, drive away, and return ten minutes later.
-Shadowing his face with a wide-brimmed hat, he systematically searched the parking lot, the train station, and an apartment complex, eventually finding Genovese, who was barely conscious and lying in a hallway at the back of the building, where a locked door had prevented her from going inside.
-Out of view of the street and of those who may have heard or seen any sign of the initial attack, Moseley stabbed Genovese several more times before raping her, stealing $49 from her, and running away again.
+Witnesses saw Moseley enter his car, drive away and return ten minutes later.
+Shadowing his face with a wide-brimmed hat, he systematically searched the parking lot, the train station and an apartment complex, eventually finding Genovese, who was barely conscious and lying in a hallway at the back of the building, where a locked door had prevented her from going inside.
+Out of view of the street and of those who may have heard or seen any sign of the initial attack, Moseley stabbed Genovese several more times before raping her, stealing $49 from her and running away again.
 The attacks spanned approximately half an hour, and knife wounds in Genovese's hands suggested that she attempted to defend herself.
-Her neighbor and close friend, Sophia Farrar, found Genovese shortly after the second attack and held her in her arms, whispering “Help is on the way” until an ambulance arrived.
+Her neighbor and close friend, Sophia Farrar, found Genovese shortly after the second attack and held her in her arms, whispering, "Help is on the way" until an ambulance arrived.

-Records of the earliest calls to police are unclear and were not given a high priority; the incident occurred four years before New York City implemented the 911 emergency call system.
-One witness said his father called the police after the initial attack and reported that a woman was "beat up, but got up and was staggering around".
-A few minutes after the final attack, another witness, Karl Ross, called friends for advice on what to do before calling the police.
+Records of the earliest calls to police are unclear, but the calls were not given a high priority; the incident occurred four years before New York City implemented the 9-1-1 emergency call system.
+One witness said his father called the police after the first attack and reported that a woman was "beat up, but got up and was staggering around".
+A few minutes after the second attack, another witness, Karl Ross, called friends for advice on what to do before calling the police.
 Genovese was picked up by an ambulance at 4:15 a.m., and died en route to the hospital.
 She was buried on March 16, 1964, in Lakeview Cemetery in New Canaan, Connecticut.